 No. There is no required course of study during your undergraduate years.
 You must earn a baccalaureate degree from an institution which is approved by one of the regional accrediting associations of the United States.
 As for undergraduate classes, there is no prescribed course work.
 It is more important that you take classes that are challenging and that interest you.
 It is also important for you to do well and get good grades.
 Some students find classes in logic, philosophy, writing, and history helpful.
 Each year, however, we accept students with a wide variety of backgrounds from liberal arts to engineering to physics to criminal justice – and this is just to name a few.

 Temple Law School does not have a minimum LSAT requirement.
 Many students, however, are guided by the range of LSAT scores that were admitted in prior years.
-In 2014, the median LSAT score for the enrolled class was a 160.
-The middle fifty percent of the entering class presented LSAT scores ranging from 156-162.
+In 2022, the median LSAT score for the enrolled class was a 163.
+The middle fifty percent of the entering class presented LSAT scores ranging from 160-165.

 Yes.
 The Law School does have a part-time evening division.
 The evening program normally takes four years to complete and students complete 3-4 classes per semester.
 Students may also choose to take summer classes, which are held in the evening.

-The Faculty Admissions Committee does not average LSAT scores and all scores from the LSAT will be considered.
+The Admissions Committee does not average LSAT scores and all scores from the LSAT will be considered.
 We do not use an index and admission to Temple Law School is not determined solely on numerical indicators such as the LSAT.
 If you have taken the LSAT more than once, and if there is a large disparity between your scores, we recommend that you address the disparity in a separate statement to be included with your application.

 It is difficult to answer the question, “what will make me an acceptable candidate to Temple Law School?”
 Certainly, good grades and good LSAT scores are very helpful.
-Beyond the numerical factors, student activities, work or military experience, volunteer or community service, unique family circumstances are all factors that are considered.
+Beyond the numerical factors, student activities, work or military experience, volunteer or community service, and unique family circumstances are all factors which are considered.
 This list by no means, however, includes all of the factors considered by the Admissions Committee.

 No. Temple only offers admission to the Law School in the Fall semester of any year.
 We do not have midyear admissions in January.
-You must apply for the Fall semester of any year.
-The latest you can take the LSAT for admission in that same year is February.

 Please refer to our Transfer & Visiting Students page for more information.